We aim to improve understanding

 of incentive salience 'wanting' (a type of desire).
 Our research has applications

-to human drug addiction, rational and irrational choices, and conscious
+to human drug addiction, eating disorders and mood disorders, to consumption choices, and conscious

 Want to know more?
 CLICK FOR DETAILS!